Pro-Palestine protesters in Montreal denounce deadly bombing at Gaza hospital

 "We're here to stand up for those people, we're here to stand up and call for the end of the siege on Gaza.
 This is a humanitarian crisis that's happening.
 These are international war crimes that are being committed and we cannot stand by and watch."

+Hamas and Israel traded blame for the deadly blast.
+Israel Prime Minister Benjamin Netanyahu said in a statement his military was not responsible.

-Many of the victims at the hospital bombing included children who were seeking shelter.
+Many of the victims at the bombing included children who were seeking shelter.

 Tuesday's protest in Montreal comes a day before U.S. President Joe Biden is expected to visit Israel in a show of support.